PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Code Architecture

-// Initialize [class]::classId with a unique name const unsigned int GK11Model::classId = BaseObjectRegistry::getInstance()->registerBaseObject(new GK11Model("GK11Model")); \end{cppcode} This version of the GK model can then be used everywhere with its identifier: \texttt{GK11Model::classId}.
-This identifier is a static variable, \ie \ it is the same throughout the whole platform and for all instances of the \texttt{GK11Model} class.
-Being a static variable, the identifier is resolved prior to the execution of the \texttt{main} of the code.
-The identifier being unique and registered prevent undesirable code operating.
-For example, if a user accidentally asks for the GK12 model instead of GK11, the code will simply not compile.
-This would not have been achievable if modules were identified by simple types as \texttt{strings}.
+// Initialize static const class_id member with a number // returned by BaseObjectRegistry after a successful // registration with a unique name const unsigned int GPDGK11::classId = BaseObjectRegistry::getInstance()->registerBaseObject(new GPDGK11("GPDGK11")); \end{cppcode} During the execution of this code, the first thing to do is to call the unique instance of the Registry and to register the new module with the class name provided by the developer of the module.
+The underlying mechanism in illustrated by \reffig{fig:sequence-registry-register}.
+If the new module is successfully registered, the Registry returns a unique identifier encoded in an \texttt{int} variable for performance purposes.
+This identifier is the same throughout the whole platform and for all instances of the module.
+The identifier being unique and registered prevents from an undesirable code operation.
+For example, if a user accidentally asks for a non-existent GK12 model (\texttt{GPDGK12::classId}) instead of GK11 (\texttt{GPDGK11::classId}), the code will simply not compile.
+This would not have been achievable, if modules were identified by a simple type such as \texttt{string}.

-At this stage, it is important to mention that the Registry stores pointers to all modules in a generic way, \ie \ whatever their nature: pointers to \texttt{GPDModule}, to \texttt{RunningAlphaStrongModule}, to \texttt{DoubleDistribution} \texttt{Module}, \etc This is achieved by requiring all modules to derive from a single parent class named \texttt{BaseObject}. \texttt{BaseObject} is the "zeroth-level-object" of the architecture.
-Any C++ object in PARTONS can inherit of it.
-It also carries information on the identity of a specific object to transmit an explicit message to the logger (\ie \ understandable by a human being, not an address in memory).
+At this stage, it is important to mention that the Registry stores pointers to all modules in a generic way, \ie \ whatever their nature is: pointers to \texttt{GPDModule}, to \texttt{RunningAlphaStrongModule}, \etc This is achieved by requiring all modules to derive from a single parent class named \texttt{BaseObject}. \texttt{BaseObject} is the "zeroth-level-object" of the architecture.
+Any C++ object in PARTONS can and should inherit from it.
+It also carries information on the identity of a specific object, which can be transmitted as an explicit message to the Logger (see Sec. \ref{sec:logger}).
+This information is understandable to a human being, in contrary to an address in memory.